easeaico/pulse-go/docs/Methodology/DrugsMethodology.md

 While this model is primarily used for drugs, it could be used for any substance in the body.
 The engine uses the clearance methodology for several additional substances.
 The modular approach to these calculations allows for the use of any combination of the three methodologies, PK, clearance, and PD.

 The substance values and calculations are used by a variety of systems to trigger actions and responses, define physiologic set points, scale circuit parameters, and modify driver frequencies.
 Many of these triggers and responses are discussed in the @ref BloodChemistryMethodology and the @ref EndocrineMethodology.
-The drug-specific effects are listed and described briefly in Table 5.
+The drug-specific effects are listed and described briefly in @tableref {DrugsValidationSummary}.
 The implementation of these calculated responses can be found in the @ref CardiovascularMethodology and the @ref RespiratoryMethodology.

 @anchor drugs-assumptions
 ### Assumptions and Limitations